v-exec/Elyium/Writing.md

 Here are some resources that may help you with writing for _Elyium_.

-JSON validators and formatters http://jsonlint.com/ https://jsonformatter.curiousconcept.com/
+### JSON validators and formatters.

+http://jsonlint.com/

+https://jsonformatter.curiousconcept.com/

-Online JSON editors
+### Online JSON editors.

 http://www.jsoneditoronline.org/

 http://www.cleancss.com/json-editor/

 http://codebeautify.org/online-json-editor

+### Local JSON editor.

+I personally use [Sublime](https://www.sublimetext.com/) for any text editing, including writing for _Elyium_.
+Though technically, any editor that has syntax highlighting (which helps significantly in keeping track of things) will work great.